rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 a) In the first weird case, I see developers considering a View as a component.
 So, the "component" is, in fact, a huge piece of code extremely coupled with its context offering zero flexibility and reuse.

 b) In the second one, I see developers not considering logicless components as components.
-They think markup are not worth of encapsulation.
+They think markup is not worth encapsulation.
 The result is a markup code replication and, consequently, pain at the moment you need to make changes in something that should be in one place only.

 First of all, I would like to share the concept of what I believe to be a component.
 These are some wise words written by [Derick Bailey](https://twitter.com/derickbailey) in one of his [blog posts](https://derickbailey.com/2015/08/26/building-a-component-based-web-ui-with-modern-javascript-frameworks/):